ShimotsukiHaruka/Atlas/Humanities/Buffett-Business/Business 1.6.1.md

 - **Easier access to markets:** To be able to sell in new markets by locating in them, or countries closer to them.
 - **Lower logistics costs:** To reduce transport/distribution costs by producing nearer to markets.
 - **Cheaper supplies:** To secure supplies of cheaper raw materials by avoiding controls on exporting them.
-- **Cheaper labour:** Most often to take advantage of lower labour costs compared to the home country.
+- **Cheaper labor:** Most often to take advantage of lower labor costs compared to the home country.
 - **Overcoming barriers to trade:** To avoid protectionist policies that make exported products more expensive, such as **high tariffs, low quotas** or **currency devaluation.**
 - **Reducing risk:** Having a second or third base can limit the damage from any disruption such as **political unrest, a pandemic** or a **natural disaster.**
+## Transfer Pricing $\rightarrow$ Tax Issues
+### Governments around the world face problems in ensuring MNCs pay their due taxes mainly due to transfer pricing:

+- Setting up offices in countries with low tax rates and claiming their profits are earned there.
+- Some countries are encouraging MNCs to locate there by offering low rates of tax on profits, called 'sweetheart' deals.
+Whereas other countries where the sale really happens, fail to receive their tax revenue.
+E.g. **Apple, Cisco, Facebook (now Meta), Google** and **Microsoft** locating their sales subsidiary in Ireland (0.005% corporate tax) to record all their EU sales.
+- Governments lose around **$200 billion** in tax revenue every year.
+- Meanwhile, MNCs rely on public services such as transport and energy links, which are often paid for by the taxes of other organizations and individuals.
 ## Vocabulary
 + Transfer pricing
 + illegal